Production Checklist

 This is a checklist for configuring and securing Cube for a production deployment.

 When running Cube in production environments, make sure development mode is disabled both on API Instances and Refresh Worker.
 Running Cube in development mode in a production environment can lead to security vulnerabilities.
+Enabling Development Mode in Cube Cloud is not recommended.
+Development Mode will expose your data to the internet.
 You can read more on the differences between production and development mode here.

 Development mode is disabled by default.